Atlas-Centaur: Investigation

-The failure of AC-5 resulted in another Congressional investigation, again headed by Rep. Joseph Karth, who argued that US$600 million of taxpayer money had been spent on Centaur so far with little to show for it and that Convair was taking advantage of being the sole supplier of the Atlas-Centaur vehicle.
+The failure of AC-5 resulted in another Congressional investigation, again headed by Rep. Joseph Karth, who argued that $600 million of taxpayer money had been spent on Centaur so far with little to show for it and that Convair was taking advantage of being the sole supplier of the Atlas-Centaur vehicle.
 The committee proposed that NASA consider alternate choices for the planetary probe program, such as Titan IIIC, or outsource the manufacture of Centaur to other contractors.
-However, NASA representatives argued that this was impossible as no other aerospace company had the experience or technical capability to manufacture the Centaur's balloon tanks.
+NASA representatives argued that this was impossible as no other aerospace company had the experience or technical capability to manufacture the Centaur's balloon tanks.

 Later flights

-The pad LC-36B was hastily brought online, with an entirely successful AC-6 (vehicle 151D) launched on 11 August 1965 at 14:31:04 GMT.
+The pad LC-36B was hastily brought online, with a successful AC-6 (vehicle 151D) launched on 11 August 1965 at 14:31:04 GMT.
 Although Centaur appeared flight-ready, the Surveyor program was delayed.
 Vehicles AC-7 and AC-10 were designated for the first Surveyor missions, with AC-8 to carry out one more test, which took place on 8 April 1966 at 01:00:02 GMT with a payload of 771 kg Surveyor mass model M-1.
 The Centaur's ullage motors failed again because they did not have enough propellant for the mission.
 It decayed on 5 May 1966.
 Seven Surveyor probes were launched, all on Atlas-Centaur.

 Beginning with AC-13 (Surveyor 5), Atlas-Centaur vehicles switched to the standardized SLV-3 Atlas core.